apidsl/www/README.md

 ## About apidsl [<span style='font-size:20px;'>&#x270D;</span>](https://github.com/apidsl/www/edit/main/DOCS/ABOUT.md)

+There are many developers who are working on different projects that utilize natural language processing, the key is convert a sentence to the working application, not just a code.

 I did last time some wrapper for bash, python, ... with such format: **load("domains.txt")** I am using it to build multiplatform scripts, where the same sentence will be executed on PHP, Python, JS, ...

 ### The Inspiration was coming from such projects: